 - You should have improved your communication skills, particularly writing skills

-There is a final written examination (4 hours duration).
+Written examination (4 hours duration).
 A graded scale of five marks from A to E for pass and F for fail.

-There will be a re-sit examination for candidates who did not pass the previous examination.
+Re-sit exam: There will be a re-sit examination for candidates who did not pass the previous examination.